Merlness/cljs-sample-project/README.md

 1. `lein clean` - Deletes all compiled artifacts.

-## What is the purpose of each file?
+## What is the purpose of each file in the repository?

 1. `/README.md` - You're looking at it.
 1. `/LICENSE.md` - The open-source license file.